-Family vlogging is one of YouTube’s most-watched niches, and it’s also one of the most controversial.
-Millions of subscribers tune in for daily routines, pranks, and milestone moments, but growing concerns about children’s privacy have pushed multiple U.S. states to pass new laws since 2024.
+Family vloggers are one of YouTube’s most-watched niches, and one of the most ethically contested.
+Millions of viewers still tune in for daily routines, pranks, and milestone moments, yet growing concerns about children’s privacy have pushed several U.S. states to pass new laws since 2024.

 #Who Are the Biggest Family Vloggers on YouTube?

-A handful of channels dominate this space.
-Subscriber counts shift, but these families have held top positions consistently.
+A small group of channels dominates the niche.
+Subscriber counts shift week to week, but these families have held top positions for years.

 Roman Atwood Vlogs.
-Roman, Brittney, and their kids built a channel around wholesome pranks and daily family life.
-According to ThoughtLeaders’ revenue analysis, Roman Atwood’s channel earns an estimated $2,000 per day from ads alone.
-The family also runs a clothing line called Smile More, which adds a merchandise revenue stream on top of YouTube income.
+Roman, Brittney, and their kids run a channel built on wholesome pranks and daily life.
+The family also runs a clothing line called Smile More, which adds a steady merchandise stream on top of YouTube ads.

 Eh Bee Family.
 Andres, Rosanna, and their two kids moved from Vine to YouTube.
-Over 8 million subscribers.
+They use on-screen nicknames only.

 If you enjoy creator content, check out our lists of female vloggers and lifestyle vloggers for more recommendations.